microsoft/api-guidelines/graph/patterns/alternate-key.md

 ---

-This pattern works and makes sense when the alternate key is good enough to identify a single resource and provides an useful alternative to the client; while it does not work if the resultset has more than one element.
-In such case, the workload SHOULD return `400`
+This pattern works and makes sense when the alternate key is good enough to identify a single resource and provides an useful alternative to the client.

 ## Example